Email: kdemason [at] utexas.edu

-I am a first year graduate student at the University of Texas at Austin.
+I am a second year graduate student at the University of Texas at Austin.
 Currently I am broadly interested in the calculus of variations, geometric analysis, Riemannian geometry, and convex analysis.

 I graduated in 2020 from the University of Florida with a bachelors in mathematics and a minor in chemistry.
 My senior thesis contained a proof of the Gauss-Bonnet theorem for orientable 2-manifolds by computing variations of several geometric objects.
 You can view it here.

 My CV can be found here.
 (Updated May 02 2023)

 Over Summer 2020, I participated in UChicago's REU and worked with Robin Neumayer on topics in convex analysis.
 I was introduced to optimal mass transport, including the Monge and Kantorovich formulations, as well as some basic existence results of optimal plans.
 Afterwards, I learned how to apply mass transport theory to solve isoperimetric problems.
 We investigated a hypothesis I had involving the anisotropic perimeter in dimension n=2, and eventually proved it.
 Following this, I studied convex bodies and mixed volumes.
 Using this theory, I was able to give an alternative proof of the result.
 Finally, a gave a conjecture involving a way to compute the Minkowski sum of convex sets solely in terms of their support functions.

 Over Summer 2019, I worked with Liam Mazurowski and Dr. Andre Neves as part of UChicago's 2019 REU.
 I learned about stable minimal surfaces, including the variational formulas, log-cutoff trick, and Sharp's compactness theorem.
 At the end, I gave a proof of a more basic compactness theorem.

 From August 2018 to May 2020, I worked on several directed reading projects under the guidance of Dr. Luca Di Cerbo.
 I first learned basic differential geometry of curves and surfaces, then learned substantial Riemannian geometry.
 My senior thesis involved calculating variations of Christoffel symbols, components of the Riemann curvature tensor, and the volume element.